1800s (decade): Electricity

 Steam transportation started to become viable during this decade.
-In 1803, William Symington's Charlotte Dundas, generally considered to be the world's first practical steamboat, made her first voyage.
+In 1802, William Symington's Charlotte Dundas, generally considered to be the world's first practical steamboat, made her first voyage.
 Later, in 1807, Robert Fulton's North River Steamboat, the world's first commercially successful steamboat, made her maiden voyage.

 In 1801, Richard Trevithick ran a full-sized steam 'road locomotive' on the road in Camborne, England, followed by his 10-seater London Steam Carriage in 1803.
 In 1804, Trevithick built a prototype steam-powered railway locomotive.

 The first railway began operating during this time.
 The Surrey Iron Railway in Great Britain was established by the British Parliament in 1801, and began operation on 26 July 1803.
-The railway relied on horse-drawn haulage than powered locomotives.
+The railway relied on horse-drawn haulage rather than powered locomotives.

 In 1807, Isaac de Rivas made a hydrogen gas-powered vehicle, the first vehicle powered by an internal combustion engine.

 James Watt creates first steam engine based on Newcomen's design.